RaresBran/minesweeper-homework/README.md

 * make sure to have at least three difficulties for the game
 * hold the current state of the board
 * you may use the structure described in solution-template.js
-* you have complete freedom for HTML & CSS (the board is not mandatory but the user should be able to input 2 numbers, the place where he wants to 'click')
+* you have complete freedom for HTML & CSS (showing the board is not mandatory (you may do a console.log) but the user should be able to input 2 numbers, signifying the coordinates of the cell to be revealed, as well as receiving an alert if he has lost the game (if he has clicked on a bomb))
 * allow the user to edit bombProbability and maxProbability with the help of inputs

 ### Other mentions